 Available for Windows, MacOS, and Linux

-SQuirreL SQL Client is a Java-based open-source SQL editor that connects to most JDBC-compliant databases.
-Its plugin architecture allows for considerable customization and extension of functionality.
+SQuirreL SQL Client is a mature, Java-based SQL editor that connects to any JDBC-compliant database.
+Its plugin architecture allows for extensive customization and additional functionality beyond the core features.

-The SQL editor in SQuirreL includes syntax highlighting, auto-completion, and bookmarking features.
-It also offers a graphical interface for database objects, making it easier to browse and understand database structures.
+The SQL editor includes syntax highlighting, auto-completion, and query bookmarking.
+SQuirreL also provides a graphical interface for database object browsing, making it easier to explore and understand database structures.

 SQuirreL SQL Client Links